kushgulati033/Credit-card-data-analysis/README.md

 This analysis was conducted using Python's data science ecosystem, particularly pandas for data manipulation and scikit-learn for machine learning components.

 ## Contact
-For questions or feedback about this analysis, please contact [Your Name] at [kushgulati150@gmail.com].
+For questions or feedback about this analysis, please contact [Kush Gulati] at [kushgulati150@gmail.com].